 Isaiah 17 and Isaiah 19 will give us another snapshot of this moment in time.
-Chapter 17 will talk about why Damascus will no longer be a city.
-Chapter 19 will show us an Egypt turned upside down, but also becoming our brothers and sisters in Christ.
+Chapter 17 will talk about how and why Damascus will be destroyed, never to rise again as a city.
+Chapter 19 will show us an Egypt turned upside down, but also turning to Christ and becoming our brothers and sisters.

 Jeremiah 30 and 31 emphasize the connection between the great catastrophe and the salvation of Israel.
-But, those two chapters will talk about a global earthquake of astonishing intensity.
-Again, we will be talking about the same moment in time, but every building of any size around the world will be knocked down.
+But, those two chapters will add detail to Isaiah 30's global earthquake.
+And there will be no doubt that we will be talking about the same moment in time, with every building of any size around the world being knocked flat.

 Micah 5 will reinforce all that we've seen.
 In it's own way, that chapter in Micah will put it all together.
-But, you might not have seen it all as clearly, if you hadn't seen the other prophets first.
+But, you might not have seen it as clearly, if you hadn't looked at the other prophets first.

 Then, we get a bit out into the weeds with the Seven Seals of Revelation 6 and 7.
-This was a late addition to this book, and I wasn't sure if I should discuss these seals, but Seal Six is unmistakable proof of what we are talking about.
-If you were wondering where this discussion lies in the Book of Revelation, it's the last part of Revelation 6 - the Sixth Seal.
+It was a late addition to this book, and I wasn't sure if I should discuss these seals, but Seal Six is unmistakable proof of what we are talking about.
+If you were wondering where the coming of Gog lies in the Book of Revelation, it's the last part of Revelation 6 - the Sixth Seal.

 Feel free to try and prove any and all of this wrong.
-In fact, I’m asking that you do so.
-Please prove me wrong, if you can.
+In fact, I would be profoundly relieved if you did so.
 I did not enjoy writing any of this book, and I would love to find that I was wrong.

 Why I Say 'The Children Of Jacob'